Applicant Tracking System (ATS) Help Files and FAQs

 What are the benefits?

-BC Assessment offers a comprehensive benefit package plus vacation leave (15 – 35 days based on years of service), flexible work schedules, special leave, sick leave and more.
+BC Assessment offers a comprehensive benefit package plus paid vacation leave (15 – 35 days based on years of service), flexible work schedules, special leave, sick leave and more.
 We also reimburse formal job-related education, and provide health and wellness benefits, insurance, retirement plans, and awards and recognition.

 What does an appraiser do?